peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 credentials, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format.
-Status Assertions function similarly to OCSP Stapling ([RFC6066]), allowing Holders to present to the relying parties time-stamped assertions provided by the Issuer.
+Status Assertions function similarly to OCSP Stapling ([RFC6066]), allowing Holders to present to the Relying Parties time-stamped assertions provided by the Issuer.
 The approach outlined in this specification enables the verification of credentials against revocation without